mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### Improvements

-* When your company has connected its own [Identity Provider](/developerportal/control-center/set-up-sso-byoidp/) to the Developer Portal, you should be using [Personal Access Tokens](/developerportal/community-tools/mendix-profile/#pat) to connect to the Team Server.
-To reflect this, we show a different URL on the Team Server page.
+* When your company has connected its own [Identity Provider](/developerportal/control-center/set-up-sso-byoidp/) to the Developer Portal, you should be using [personal access tokens](/developerportal/community-tools/mendix-profile/#pat) to connect to the Team Server.
+To reflect this, we show a different URL on the [Team Server](/developerportal/general/team-server/) page.

 #### Fixes

-* We fixed an issue where under certain circumstances some attributes were not exposed in the [Feedback API](/apidocs-mxsdk/apidocs/feedback-api/)
+* We fixed an issue where under certain circumstances some attributes were not exposed in the [Feedback API](/apidocs-mxsdk/apidocs/feedback-api/).

 ### October 26, 2023